Messi can have the Ballon d'Or - Van Dijk driven by Premier League title | Goal.com

 However, as well as providing the foundation on which Liverpool's Champions League triumph last season was built, the best centre-half in the world has even added goals to his game over the past 18 months, as he underlined in the Reds' 2-1 win over Brighton on Saturday.

-The Netherlands international's two towering first-half headers at Anfield mean that no Premier League defender has scored more goals than Van Dijk (seven) since the start of last season.
+The Netherlands international's two towering first-half headers at Anfield mean that no Premier League defender has scored as many goals as Van Dijk (seven) since the start of last season.
 It wasn't even his first double of 2019 either, as the 28-year-old also netted twice at the same venue against Watford in February.

 However, a huge amount of credit must go to Trent Alexander-Arnold, the set-piece specialist who provided the cross for both goals.